TechCIR/CSV-Parser/README.md

 ENTITY PARSER READ ME.

-Can modify value which need to execute process from outside using com.parser.util.vo.ParserVO
+Can modify value which need to execute process from outside using ParserVO

 CSV ENTITY PARSER.
 Entity should be type of om.parser.csv.operations.CSVSupportable

-Its need to create com.parser.csv.operations.CsvOperator for start process.
+Its need to create CsvOperator for start process.
-Can create CsvOperator by annotate entity class by com.parser.util.annotate.ParserVOA or creating new CSVVo instance. default properties can override through annotation or csv vo instance.
+Can create CsvOperator by annotate entity class by ParserVOA or creating new CSVVo instance. default properties can override through annotation or csv vo instance.

 Ex :